nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. Manager requests to add customer
-2. AddressBook adds the person
+2. NomNomNotifier adds the person
 3. Use Case Ends

 **Extension**
 * 1a.
 Manager request/invalid/incomplete
   * 1a1.
-AddressBook shows an error message
+NomNomNotifier shows an error message
   * Use Case Ends

 * 1a.
 Manager tags customer using pre-assigned shortcut